7 Chakras

 The Crown Chakra sits atop the head and is associated with the B note, the colour violet and a range of considerations such as spiritual connections, understanding and kundalini energy.

 These associations are not universally agreed upon and are based on certain interpretations of the chakra system within the context of sound and music.
-Different traditions and practitioners may have their own variations and beliefs regarding chakra and musical note correspondences.
+Different traditions and practitioners may have their own variations and beliefs regarding chakras and musical note correspondences.

-What are the 7 chakra feelings?
+What are the 7 Chakra feelings?

 The seven main chakras in the human body are often associated with specific feelings, emotions, and qualities.
 Here's a general overview of the feelings or attributes associated with each chakra: